fn-devteam/flasky-static/README.md

 ## Flask Static Sites

-Our current project is directed at developing a couple of static websites using the Flask framework.
+This project is directed at developing a couple of static websites using the Flask framework.
 They will likely be hosted on github using Github Pages.

 _The 'Project' tab should have current information about the status of the projects we are working on._